The Disease

 TNFΔARE/+/hTNFR1KI mice are treated and monitored from 8 weeks of age for 4-8 weeks.

-DSS colitis is an acute disease model of 2 weeks duration induced in hTNF transgenic mice.
+DSS colitis is an acute disease model of 2 weeks duration.
+Induced in hTNF transgenic mice, can be effectively treated with anti-TNF biologics..

 αCD40 colitis is a model of colitis pathology induced in mice lacking T and B cells.
 The model is available in mice with humanized targets as the hTNFR1KI, hIL23AKI, hTL1aKI and their combinations crossed to our proprietary Rag1KO.